Shuffle/Shuffle/functions/kubernetes/README.md

 <img width="1006" height="1069" alt="image" src="https://github.com/user-attachments/assets/263369a1-6944-4ef5-8f19-14bc234130d8" />

 ## MiniKube
 We don't support minikube yet.
-Please use GKE or another cloud based k8s engine to test out Shuffle.
+Please use GKE, Amazon EKS, Azure AKS or another cloud based k8s engine to test out Shuffle.

 ## GKE testing
 For testing on GKE, you can use the following command: